GPUOpen-Tools/compressonator/README.md

 CompressonatorCLI.exe and a new plugins folder under
 \Compressonator\Build\VS2015\(configuration)\(platform)\

-The command line tool has dependencies on Qt (V5.4 and up)
+The command line tool has dependencies on the following:

-- icuin54.dll
-- icuuc54.dll
-- icudt54.dll
+Qt (V5.7 and up)
 - Qt5Core.dll
 - Qt5Gui.dll

+OpenGL
+- glew32.dll
 - libGLESv2.dll

+OpenCV
 - opencv_core249.dll
 - opencv_imgproc249.dll
 - opencv_highgui249.dll
-- glew32.dll
+- qt.conf

+Required only when using Vulkan plugin
 - vulkan-1.dll
+- texture.vert.spv
+- texture.frag.spv

+Optional for image loading and saving
+- qtga.dll
+- qtiff.dll

-The dlls above are copied from common to CompressonatorCLI.exe folder by building the "CopyScript" project in the VS2015.sln.
+The dlls above are copied to CompressonatorCLI.exe folder by "CopyFiles.bat" in the VS2015.sln.

 -----------------------------------------------------------
 (C) Build the GUI Tool using